-COVID-19 info for October 2022: Orders are being fulfilled on schedule.
-We've permanently discontinued in-store pickups; we now offer domestic free expedited shipping on art prints, free freight shipping on oil paintings, and free shipping on magazines.
+COVID-19 info for January 2023: Orders are being fulfilled on schedule.
+December 9th is the last day for canvas gicleé orders, and the 16th is the last day for magazine and paper print orders.
+In-store pickups are permanently discontinued; instead, we offer domestic expedited free shipping on art prints and magazines and free freight shipping on oil paintings.
 Please contact us to arrange international shipping or if your domestic delivery appears delayed.

 methodology This section presents only one or two items that may be of interest to professional artists, amateurs, and others interested in the work of the Studios.

 During painting projects like this, that sometimes stretch across years, I occasionally photograph my palette, after a painting session, to record crucial color detail so I can more readily pick up where I left off.
 And sometimes, instead, I rely solely on my color formula notes.
 Such notes are easy when planning colors for a painting project, but in the flurry of color-mixing on the fly during an intensive painting session, I find that photographing the palette taboret and maaking cryptic notes is best because there is a certain rhythm (not unlike a dance) involved in color mixing and matching, and to break the rhythm by trying to document everything that leads to particular colors and glazes can break the muse.

 Notes from my spiral studio journal in which I can jot down formulas, however cryptically, without breaking the muse.